natassh/natassh/README.md

 <br />
 <br />

-## My experience
+## My experience 👩🏼‍🎓

 I have previously been a WordPress web developer.
+From a design I do all the layout in HTML5 being very detailed and at a very optimal semantic level for SEO.
+I work CSS Cross-browser using Sass, Flexbox, Grid Layout and all the news that are standardized.

-Now, I'm focused on the Front world learning JavaScript, React, TypeScript, and Tests with JEST, Testing Library, and Cypress.
+For 2 years, I have been focused on the Front world learning JavaScript, React, TypeScript and Tests with JEST, Testing Library and Cypress.

+I am constantly evolving and learning.

-## Languages and tools in my day to day
+## Languages and tools in my day to day 👩🏼‍💻

 [<img align="left" alt="JavaScript" width="40px" src="https://github.com/devicons/devicon/blob/master/icons/javascript/javascript-original.svg"/>][github]
 [<img align="left" alt="React" width="40px" src="https://github.com/devicons/devicon/blob/master/icons/react/react-original.svg"/>][github]